ros-industrial/industrial_ci/README.rst

 * You want to run `ros_lint` (`thi discussion <https://github.com/ros-industrial/industrial_ci/issues/58#issuecomment-223601916>`_ may be of your interest).

-In this case, add `source`d scripts before `travis.sh` gets called (see below for an example).
+In this case, add scripts before `travis.sh` gets called (see below for an example).

 ::

   script:
-    - source ./your_custom_PREprocess.sh
+    - ./your_custom_PREprocess.sh
-    - source .ci_config/travis.sh
+    - .ci_config/travis.sh
-    - source ./your_custom_POSTprocess.sh
+    - ./your_custom_POSTprocess.sh

-In the above case, in both `.ci_config/travis.sh` and `your_custom_POSTprocess.sh` the environment is kept from previous script(s), so whatever is done in previous scripts remains.
+Please note: the environment is NOT kept from between script(s).

 (Optional) Build depended packages from source
 ----------------------------------------------